junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "But you're afraid of losing me."
 Cas smiles understandingly, reaching out a hand to stroke his cheek, then lets the hand fall.
 He says it again, quietly but firmly, "Let me go.
 It's okay.
 I'll be fine.
 The real me outside will be fine too."

 "God..."
-Dean wipes the corner of his eyes, pulling Cas into a tight hug, exhaling over his shoulder, pressing his lips on the side of his cheek.
+Dean wipes his eyes, pulling Cas into a tight hug, exhaling a broken breath over his shoulder, pressing his lips on the side of his disheveled hair.

+Then he lets him go.

-He runs towards the portal alone, not looking back.
+Dean runs towards the portal alone, not looking back.
 He hears the growl of the monsters, and the sound of their teeth tearing on flesh and clothes.
 He can still feel the weight of a pair of blue, blue eyes locked on his back, with a small relieved smile.
 Exactly like the look he knows real Cas would have if he's really here.

 Dean forces his eyes to not look back, wills his legs to not stop on the horrifying sounds, and jumps through the portal.

-He wakes up, and he kills the djinns that traps him.
+He wakes up, and he kills the djinns that trapped him.

-Corner of his eyes still wet.
-He breathes out long and unsteady.
+The corners of his eyes are still wet.
+He breathes out long and shaky.
 Dropping the silver blade on the floor.

 <br>

 #### Act 2

 Dean stays awake the whole night driving away from Topeka, Kansas, running as far away as possible.
-But the memory of that messed-up illusion world doesn't take it easy on him because of the distance.
+But the memory of that messed-up illusion world doesn't take it easy on him for the sake of the distance.

 The distortion and deformation of Cas's body, of his wings, haunts in his view.
-The stretch of the road ahead of him barely lit by the car's headlamp.
-In all the unlit dark places, he sees the illusion replaying itself at the periphery of his eyes.
-One version after another, all figures of Cas, always troubled, always torn and broken, always wounded and helpless, stand in his view, disappear the moment he moves his head toward them and wants to look properly.
-They are never there.
+The stretch of the road ahead of him is barely lit by the car's headlamp.
+In the unlit dark corners, he sees the illusion replaying itself at the periphery of his eyes.
+One version after another, all variations of Cas's figure show up, always troubled, always torn and broken, always wounded and helpless, standing in the corner of his view, disappearing the moment he moves his head toward him trying to look properly.
+Cas is never there.
+But the figures always are.

 He hears Cas's voice too, now that the fake world just reminded him of that grave deep voice he doesn't realize how much he misses.
-The sound takes root in his brain, speaking at his ear, sometimes from afar, other times as if he's right next to him, sitting on the shotgun, reading a piece of news on some paper.
+The sound takes root in his brain, speaking at his ear, sometimes from afar, other times as if he's right next to him, sitting at the shotgun, reading a piece of news on some paper, or saying some silly everyday conversation.

 Dean has to turn his head to the shotgun half a dozen times to see the seat empty.